awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 For the CIS AWS Foundations standard, Security Hub supports the following controls\.
 For each control, the information includes the required AWS Config rule and the remediation steps\.

-## 1\.1 – Avoid the use of the "root" account<a name="securityhub-standards-cis-controls-1.1"></a>
+## 1\.1 – Avoid the use of the root user<a name="securityhub-standards-cis-controls-1.1"></a>

 **Severity:** Low

 **AWS Config rule:** None

+**Schedule type:** Periodic

-The root account has unrestricted access to all resources in the AWS account\.
-We highly recommend that you avoid using this account\.
-The root account is the most privileged account\.
-Minimizing the use of this account and adopting the principle of least privilege for access management reduces the risk of accidental changes and unintended disclosure of highly privileged credentials\.
+The root user has unrestricted access to all services and resources in an AWS account\.
+We highly recommend that you avoid using the root user for daily tasks\.
+Minimizing the use of the root user and adopting the principle of least privilege for access management reduce the risk of accidental changes and unintended disclosure of highly privileged credentials\.

-As a best practice, use your root credentials only when required to [ perform account and service management tasks](https://docs.aws.amazon.com/general/latest/gr/aws_tasks-that-require-root.html)\.
+As a best practice, use your root user credentials only when required to [ perform account and service management tasks](https://docs.aws.amazon.com/general/latest/gr/aws_tasks-that-require-root.html)\.
 Apply IAM policies directly to groups and roles but not users\.
 For a tutorial on how to set up an administrator for daily use, see [ Creating your first IAM admin user and group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide*

 To run this check, Security Hub uses custom logic to perform the exact audit steps prescribed for control 3\.3 in the [CIS AWS Foundations Benchmark v1\.2](https://d1.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf)\.
 This control fails if the exact metric filters prescribed by CIS are not used\.
 Additional fields or terms cannot be added to the metric filters\.